pantaleone-ai/selfhosted-ai-workflow-content-engine/README.md

 *   **Create Instance:** Click the "Create" button.
 *   **Connect:** Allow a few minutes for provisioning.
 Once the instance is running, connect to it using an SSH client and your generated SSH key.

-# Firewall Setup for Your OCI AI Content Factory
+# Step 2 - Firewall Setup for Your OCI AI Content Engine

 This guide provides simple steps to open the necessary ports for your AI Content Factory on Oracle OCI.
 You'll configure two layers of firewall rules: